Sterling edges up versus dollar after U.S. data | Business

 The British pound inched up on Friday, but was still within striking distance of its 2021 low against the dollar, after the greenback pared some gains after U.S. inflation data.

 The consumer price index rose 0.8% last month after surging 0.9% in October.
-Economists polled by Reuters had forecast the CPI climbing 0.7%.
-The dollar shed early gains and turned lower on Friday after U.S. consumer prices increased further in November as investors took profits before a Federal Reserve meeting next week.
+Economists polled by Reuters had forecast the CPI climbing 0.7% The dollar lost some ground after U.S. consumer prices increased roughly in line with expectations in November as investors, who had been bracing for much higher inflation, bet that the actual number would not change the pace of interest rate hikes.

 Meanwhile, investors weighed UK's pandemic curbs and weak economic data, which dampened expectations that the Bank of England would raise interest rates soon.
 Britain's economy grew by a weaker-than-expected 0.1% in October, leaving it 0.5% smaller than in February 2020, just before the country went into its first COVID-19 lockdown, the Office for National Statistics said.